Ohio Arrest Search

 How to Obtain Arrest Records for Free in Ohio?

-In Ohio, interested members of the public can obtain free arrest records by contacting the local sheriff's office or police department in the county where the arrest occurred.
+In Ohio, members of the public can obtain free arrest records by contacting the local sheriff's office or police department in the county where the arrest occurred.
 They can also try visiting the county courthouse and query the court clerk or use the self-help computer systems available.

-When requesting arrest records from the local sheriff's office or police department, the requesting party will need to provide some basic information such as the name of the person who was arrested and the date of the arrest.
+When requesting public arrest records from the local sheriff's office or police department, the requesting party will need to provide some basic information, such as the name of the person who was arrested and the date of the arrest.
 However, requestors may be required to pay a nominal fee to cover the cost of copies if they require it.
 The records they obtain from these offices will likely only include basic information such as the charges and the date of the arrest.

 Alternatively, the requesting party can visit the county courthouse and ask to speak with the clerk of courts.
 The clerk's office should be able to provide them with copies of any court documents related to an arrest, including the arrest warrant and the indictment.
 These documents will likely contain more information than what is available through the sheriff's office or police department.
-However, there may be a fee for obtaining these documents specifically if the research process is extensive or if the requestor requires copies or needs the records mailed to an address.
+However, there may be a fee for obtaining these documents, specifically if the research process is extensive or if the requestor requires copies or needs the records mailed to an address.

 Third-party search services are a great way to search for arrest records in Ohio.
 These services allow requestors to search for records from a variety of sources, including the Ohio Department of Corrections and local county sheriff's offices.